BOARD OF DIRECTORS

 Gray Mateo Harris, JD, is a labor and employment litigation associate with Proskauer Rose LLP.
 She counsels and represents employers in traditional labor matters involving union issues as well as employment matters including defending against discrimination, harassment and retaliation claims as well as wage and hour, restrictive covenant and breach of contract claims.
 Gray also provides pro bono representation to underprivileged clients, including assisting victims of domestic violence obtain orders of protection through the Domestic Violence Court.
 Gray previously clerked for the American Bar Foundation, the D.C.
 Employment Justice Center, the USDA Civil Rights Office and the USDA Food Nutrition Service Employment Litigation Division.
 She has also served as a Rape Crisis Counselor, a Counseling Center Paraprofessional, an Office for Student Conflict Resolution Mediation Coordinator and Lead Mediator, and a Civil Litigation Clinic Fellow.
 Gray presently serves as Chair of the Associate Board of the Chicago Committee on Minorities in Large Law Firms and is an active member of various organizations, including the Hispanic Lawyers Association of Illinois and the Illinois Hispanic Chamber of Commerce.
 Gray earned her J.D., cum laude, from the University of Illinois College of Law in 2008, where she published “The New Face of Child Pornography: Digital Imaging Technology and the Law” through the Journal of Law, Technology and Policy.
 She earned her B.S., cum laude, from the University of Illinois at Urbana-Champaign in 2005, where she triple majored in Psychology, Speech Communications, and Gender and Women’s Issues with a minor in Spanish obtained during her study abroad in Granada, Spain.
 Gray is a native Spanish speaker from the Dominican Republic.

-Julia Schmidt first joined RVA as a volunteer medical advocate, responding to crisis calls and supporting survivors in the emergency room, and has previously served as Board President and Treasurer.
+Julia Schmidt, MBA, first joined RVA as a volunteer medical advocate, responding to crisis calls and supporting survivors in the emergency room, and has previously served as Board President and Treasurer.
 She currently serves as Vice President, Business Purpose Portfolio Reporting and Credit Analytics for BMO Harris Bank.
 Prior to joining BMO Harris, Julia consulted at a number of banks and financial institutions in credit risk and began her career in risk at Merrill Lynch Capital.
 Julia earned a BSB from the University of Minnesota and an MBA from Northwestern University.

 Julie Smolyansky is President & CEO of Lifeway Foods, becoming the youngest female CEO of a publicly held firm when she took over her father’s kefir business in 2002 at the age of 27 after his sudden death.
 Julie is a graduate of the University of Illinois at Chicago where she majored in Psychology and minored in Women’s Studies.
 Julie began her career as an in home family counselor for Care Works, an agency that supported Department of Children & Family Services.
 She left the social service field to support her father at Lifeway Foods in 1997.
 Julie serves on the board of directors for the Anti-‐Defamation League, Hebrew Immigrant Aid Society (a division of Jewish United Fund), Illinois Holocaust Museum and Education Center, University of Illinois Alumni Association, International Probiotics Association, and Bia Sport (advisory board member).
 She is also a member of the United Nations Foundation Global Entrepreneurs Council, Economic Club of Chicago, Young Presidents Organization, The Committee of 200, The Chicago Network and is a Summit Series and Fortune Most Powerful Women community member.
 Julie recently joined Christy Turlington Burns as a maternal health advocate traveling to Bangladesh with her and Every Mother Counts and participating in a series of screenings and panel discussions for the film ‘No Woman No Cry’.
 Julie frequently travels to the White House and advocates for Violence Against Women issues in the Vice President’s Office.
 Julie has been featured on multiple media outlets including ABC, NBC, CBS, FOX, Wall Street Journal, New York Times, Forbes, Fortune and was named to Crain’s Chicago Business ‘40 under 40’ in 2005, Today’s Chicago Woman ‘Rising Stars’ and was a finalist for Ernst and Young’s Entrepreneur of the Year Award in 2010, and was the recipient of the Anti-‐Defamation League 2013 Woman of the Year Award.
 In 2013 Julie co-founded a non-profit, Test400k, an organization dedicated to advocating ending the backlog of 400,000 untested rape kits in the United States.